MatousVondrejka/ansible_ccache_set/README.md

 -set up desired config file

+-modifie /etc/environment with CC, GCC and CCX env

 Add_dev_user

 -create user which have dev group as primary

--modifie .bashrc to use g++ with ccache